freakmaxi/kertish-dos/README.md

 7. User can hold the file location in a database (/Foo/Bar/demo.mov)

 ## Terminology
-- Farm: Whole Kertish-dfs with multi clusters.
+- Farm: Whole Kertish-dos with multi clusters.
 A farm can have one or more clusters with different sizes.
 - Cluster: A group of servers to hold data.
 A cluster can have one or more data node.
 - Data Node: A service running in a cluster to handle data manipulation requests.
 - Master: The server that has the latest version of the data blocks